Next: Summary

 only one of the assignment statements will be executed for a given

-.
+value of x.
 Also it is inefficient since all three conditions

 are always tested.